 Melanie joined Project Citizenship in 2015.
 She is the Director of Programs and Operations and a DOJ Accredited Representative at Project Citizenship.
 She manages citizenship workshops, immigrant outreach, grants to community partners, and finance.
 As the daughter of a naturalized citizen, her interest in immigration and citizenship has shaped her studies and career.
 Melanie graduated from Boston University with a degree in International Relations, and then spent some time working abroad in Latin America.
 Prior to her position at Project Citizenship, she worked as a Site Manager at Chelsea Community Schools, providing ESOL, arts and recreation courses for families of the Chelsea community.
-She currently serves on the Commission for Immigrant Rights and Citizenship for the City of Cambridge. [email protected]
+Melanie previously served on the Commission for Immigrant Rights and Citizenship for the City of Cambridge from 2016-2018.

 Peter joined Project Citizenship as an NAIP AmeriCorps member in September 2016.
 Since August 2017, he has served as Citizenship Coordinator.
 His responsibilities include conducting outreach in Boston’s immigrant communities, organizing citizenship workshops, representing clients at naturalization interviews, and coordinating pro bono opportunities for volunteer attorneys, He holds a degree in history from Boston College, where he was a resident of a Spanish-language dormitory.
 Peter has studied in the Middle East and in Latin America.

-Dani recently joined Project Citizenship as an NAIP AmeriCorps fellow in 2018.
+Dani joined Project Citizenship as an NAIP AmeriCorps fellow in the fall of 2018.
 Her primary responsibilities include client support, community workshops and outreach, and communications.
 She received a degree in Economics from Boston College, where she had the opportunity to study abroad in Madrid, Spain, as well as travel to the Mexico-Guatemala border to study human rights and migration in Latin America.
 Dani spent the past year working towards social justice in the Boston Public Schools system, building social-emotional skills and youth leadership in Jamaica Plain.
-As most of her family immigrated to the United States from Italy during her lifetime, Dani believes passionately that immigrants make our country better. [email protected]
+As many of her family members immigrated to the United States from Italy during her lifetime, Dani believes passionately that immigrants make our country stronger.

 Benjamin Kalombo joined Projected Citizenship in 2018 as a high school Intern.
 He is a sophomore attending Cristo Rey Boston and taking many classes while working here.
 Benjamin’s origins lay in Africa.
 Both of his parents come from Democratic Republic of Congo.
 That is why he values the help and opportunities given by Project Citizenship to immigrants.
 This year Benjamin will be helping with various administrative tasks and other duties to prepare for citizenship workshops and in office appointments.